Serdang Jaya MRT station

-The Serdang Jaya MRT station (Working name: Seri Kembangan Station) is a mass rapid transit (MRT) station that will serve Seri Kembangan and Serdang in Selangor, Malaysia.
-It is one of the stations being built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line.
+The Serdang Jaya MRT station is a mass rapid transit (MRT) station serving Seri Kembangan in Selangor, Malaysia.
+It is one of the stations being built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the MRT Putrajaya Line.

 Location

-The station is located on Jalan Raya Satu near the Seri Kembangan Fire and Rescue station.
+The station is located on Jalan Sri Serdang near the Seri Kembangan Fire and Rescue station.

 Connection with KTM Komuter

-This station is about 2 km (1 ¼ mile) east of Serdang KTM Komuter station, the closest approach between the Putrajaya Line and Seremban Line.
-However, the Putrajaya line connects directly with Seremban Line at Kampung Batu station which is 16 stations away northern from Serdang Jaya, making this station is not well connected to nearby Seremban Line.
+This station is about 2 km (1 ¼ mile) east of the Serdang Komuter station, the closest approach between the Putrajaya Line and in the south.
+The Putrajaya Line does connect directly with the Batu Caves-Pulau Sebang Line at Kampung Batu station which is 16 stations to the north of Serdang Jaya.

-For bus interchanges, passengers from KTM Serdang station can interchange to this MRT station via bus routes 540 and SJ04 and stop at Serdang Fire Station.
-For passengers coming in the opposite direction, they have to board the feeder bus T565 and stop at the bus stop in Taman Muhhibah - the feeder bus does not stop at KTM Serdang station - and then walk through an overhead bridge to the KTM Serdang station.
-Alternately, bus T565 or T569 stops at The Mines shopping mall, which is about 10 minutes walk via the Taman Sungai Besi Indah Section 4 commercial area to the KTM station.
+Passengers from the Serdang Komuter station can connect to this MRT station via bus routes 540 and SJ04 and stop at Serdang Fire Station.
+For passengers coming in the opposite direction, they have to board the feeder bus T565 and stop at the bus stop in Taman Muhibbah (the feeder bus does not stop at Serdang Komuter station) and then walk through an overhead bridge to the Komuter station.
+Alternatively, buses T565 or T569 stop at The Mines shopping mall, which is about 10 minutes walk via the Taman Sungai Besi Indah Section 4 commercial area to the Komuter station.

-Passengers can also instead ride the Putrajaya line to Sungai Besi station and interchange with Sri Petaling Line to Bandar Tasik Selatan station where the station connected with Seremban Line, KLIA Transit and Integrated Transport Terminal (TBS).
+Passengers can also instead ride the Putrajaya Line to Sungai Besi station and interchange with LRT Sri Petaling Line to Bandar Tasik Selatan station where the station connects with Batu Caves-Pulau Sebang Line, KLIA Transit and the Southern Integrated Terminal (TBS) bus hub.